Mednoob/Mednoob/README.md

 My name is Ahmad Yaqdhan.
 I live in Indonesia.
 I'm a Full-Stack(Back-end and Front-end) Developer.

-Back-end Languages I usually use for coding:
+Back-end Languages I **ever** use for coding:

-- Javascript : 61%
+- Javascript : 59%
 - C# : 36%
 - Python : 1%
 - Typescript : 2%
+- Lua : 2%

 Learning other language in process...